All Episodes

 Survivors deserve justice.

-Together we are louder than the silence.
+Together, we are louder than the silence.

 Together we will not stop until justice is done.

-Um, wow, a lot of people showed out for us today.
+Wow, a lot of people showed out for us today.

 I wasn't expecting all this support.

-Um what an incredible feeling, and thank you for everybody for being here.
+And thank you for everybody for being here.

 My name is Haley Robson.